Synixe/Documents/guides/players/radios.md

 <hr/>

 # AN/PRC-148 Usage
-The AN/PRC-148 is a long range intra-squad level radio carried and used most commonly by [Team Leaders](/guides/players/teamlead.md) to communicate with one another.
+The AN/PRC-148 is a long range intersquad radio carried and used most commonly by [Team Leaders](/guides/players/teamlead.md) to communicate with one another.
 ![Diagram](img/148.png)
 ## Volume Control
 Left clicking the Power & Volume knob will increase the 148's volume by 10% to a maximum of 100% while right clicking will decrease the volume by 10% to a minimum of 0% which will turn off the radio.